 A: The 2021 NCTE Annual Convention will take place November 18–21, 2021, in Louisville, Kentucky.
 The proposal system will be live in November or December 2020; proposals will be due in mid-January.
 The Exhibitor Prospectus will be available in early 2021.

 Liz Barrett, our NCTE representative from The Townsend Group, will provide you with updates for securing your booth space and advertising opportunities at our virtual conference.
-She will also provide additional information in the upcoming weeks as we secure our virtual platform, and share more about in-person 2021 conferences.
+She will also provide additional information in the upcoming weeks as we secure our virtual platform and will share more about in-person 2021 conferences.

 Liz Barrett, National Sales Manager